Kinetic coefficients of two-dimensional electrons with strong Zeeman splitting: Abstract

 \section{Abstract}

-In nanostructures with two-dimensional (2D) electrons and very low defect densities, a hydrodynamic transport regime has recently been realized.
-In this regime, 2D electrons form a viscous fluid due to frequent electron-electron collisions.
-Many unusual and mysterious magnetotransport and high-frequency effects have been observed in these systems.
-Their understanding is crucial for a general comprehending the formation of hydrodynamic transport.
-Two-component electronic systems, where there are two types of carriers with different concentrations and relaxation times, are of particularly interest.
-These systems can be realized by filling two lower subbands in a quantum well with electrons, or by filling one subband and applying a strong magnetic field in the well plane, leading to a Zeeman splitting of the subband.
-In this work, we construct the hydrodynamic equations for a viscous two-component electronic fluid for a Zeeman-type two-component 2D electronic system.
-By solving the kinetic equation, we calculate the relaxation rates of the first and second harmonics of the two-component distribution function.
-The resulting balance hydrodynamic equations take into account the effect of shear viscosity in each component and the effect of the friction between the two components.
-The lastleads to the alignment of the velocities of the two components of the fluid.
-The obtained equations can be used to explain magnetotransport measurements in ultra-pure nanostructures in an inclined magnetic field, where two-component electronic fluid is formed.
+In modern nanostructures with very low defect densities, has recently been realized a hydrodynamic regime of electric transport, in which two-dimensional (2D) electrons form a viscous fluid due to frequent electron-electron collisions.
+Many bright transport phenomena have been observed in these systems.
+Of particular interest are two-component hydrodynamic electron systems, where a richer variety of phenomena becomes possible, than in one-component systems.
+A simplest way to implement and control a two-component 2D electron system is to place a structure with 2D electrons in a magnetic field with a large component in the 2D plane, that leads to a Zeeman splitting of the electron energy spectrum into two subbands.
+Here we develop a microscopic model of hydrodynamic transport in such system.
+By solving the kinetic equation, we calculate the electron-electron relaxation rates of the first and second angular harmonics of the two-component distribution function.
+Then we derive the hydrodynamic balance equations with the kinetic coefficient containing these rates.
+Namely, are taken into account the shear viscosity in each fluid component and the effect of the friction between the two components.
+The last leads to equalization of the hydrodynamic velocities in the two subbands.
+The obtained equations can be used to explain the results of puzzling magnetotransport experiments in ultra-pure nanostructures in a strong oblique magnetic field.

-\section{Introduction}
+\section{1.
+Introduction}